illinoistech-itm/jhajek/itmo-340-540/week-04/lab.md

 Perform a Traceroute between source and destination on the same continent at three different hours of the day.
 Include a screenshot of the output you are using to answer the questions.
 On Windows use: `tracert` on Mac use: `traceroute`.

-## Screenshot 1
+### Screenshot 1

 Place image here

-## Screenshot 2
+### Screenshot 2

 Place image here

-## Screenshot 3
+### Screenshot 3

 Place image here

-* Find the average of the round-trip delays at each of he three hours.
+* Find the average of the round-trip delays at each of the three times of day.
 i)
-* Find the number of routers in the path at each of the three hours.
-Did the paths change during any of the hours?
+* Find the number of routers in the path at each of the three times of day.
+Did the paths change during any of the times?
 i)
 * Try to identify the number of ISP networks that the Traceroute packets pass through from source to destination.
 (Routers with similar names and/ or similar IP addresses should be considered as part of the same ISP.)
 i)

+### Screenshot 4

+Using either Brew or Chocolatey install Wireshark - launch Wireshark and place screenshot here showing its installation

 Kurose, James F.; Ross, Keith.
 Computer Networking (p.
 72).
 Pearson Education.
 Kindle Edition.